GNU variants: Hurd kernel

 Arch Hurd is a derivative work of Arch Linux, porting it to the GNU Hurd system with packages optimised for the Intel P6 architecture.
 Their goal is to provide an Arch-like user environment (BSD-style init scripts, pacman package manager, rolling releases, and a simple set up) on the GNU Hurd, which is stable enough for at least occasional use.
-Currently it provides a LiveCD for evaluation purposes and installation guides for LiveCD and conventional installation.
+Currently it provides a Live CD for evaluation purposes and installation guides for Live CD and conventional installation.

+The Guix System, a variant of the GNU operating system based around the use of the GNU Guix package manager, both developed officially under the GNU Project umbrella, is mainly distributed using the linux-libre kernel, however the project is working on support for the Hurd kernel.
+An experimental disk image intended for use in a virtual machine is provided on the project's download page.

+On April 1, 2026, Gentoo announced a port to GNU Hurd.
+The post was presented as an April Fools joke about switching the entire system to using GNU's Hurd exclusively in place of Linux, stating "Despite the experimental status of the port, we’ve found the Hurd to be immensely more robust, and hope to be able to discontinue Linux support by the end of 2026", but the part about releasing a new GNU/Hurd variant was genuine news and the project now distributes a pre-prepared disk image on their website as well as scripts to build the image.

-Linux kernel
+Linux kernel (and linux-libre)

 Parabola is an example of a Linux-using GNU variant endorsed by the FSF as a "fully free" system.